algolia/autocomplete/packages/website/docs/using-dynamic-sources-based-on-query.md

 });
 ```

+The [`getSources`](#getsources) function provides access to the current `query`, which you can use to return sources conditionally.
+You can use this pattern to display predefined items like these, [recent searches](adding-recent-searches), and / or [suggested searches](adding-suggested-searches) when the query is empty.
+When the user begins to type, you can show search results.

 When there isn't a query, this autocomplete instance returns links to Twitter and Github.
 When there is, it searches an Algolia index.
 For more information on using Algolia as a source, follow the [Getting Started guide](getting-started).

-The [`getSources`](#getsources) function provides access to the current `query`, which you can use to return sources conditionally.
-You can use this pattern to display predefined items like these, [recent searches](adding-recent-searches), and / or [suggested searches](adding-suggested-searches) when the query is empty.
-When the user begins to type, you can show search results.
+Try it out:

+<AutocompleteExample
+  openOnFocus={true}
+  plugins={[dynamicPlugin]}
+/>

 Note that you have access to the [full autocomplete state](state), not only the query.
 It lets you compute sources based on [various aspects](state#state), such as the query, but also the autocomplete status, whether the autocomplete is open or not, the context, etc.